 Martha Mine, Waihi

-There are old mining relics scattered around the area too:
+There are other mining relics scattered around the town too:

 Mining shaft lift tower, Waihi